Atia-Farha/Counter-Web-App/README.md

 ## Features

-Increment, Decrement, Reset: Intuitive button controls for managing the counter value.
+- **Increment, Decrement, Reset:** Intuitive button controls for managing the counter value.

-Animations: Smooth animations for pop-up notifications.
+- **Animations:** Smooth animations for pop-up notifications.

-Keyboard Shortcuts: Control the counter using specific keys.
+- **Keyboard Shortcuts:** Control the counter using specific keys.

-Persistent State: Counter value is saved using Local Storage and persists across sessions.
+- **Persistent State:** Counter value is saved using Local Storage and persists across sessions.

-Responsive Design: Works seamlessly on different devices and screen sizes.
+- **Responsive Design:** Works seamlessly on different devices and screen sizes.

 ## Usage

-1. Open the project locally or access it online via this link.
+1. Simply open <a href="https://atia-farha.github.io/counter-app/" target="_blank">this link</a>.
 2. Use the `+` button to increment the counter.
 3. Use the `-` button to decrement the counter.
 4. Use the Reset button reset the counter. (visible and work only when the counter is greater than 0)
 5. The counter value will persist across browser sessions.

+*Ensure that you already have an installed web browser (Chrome, Firefox, etc.) on your device.

 ## Keyboard Shortcuts for Buttons